 Half-Kneeling: Optimal Coaching

 Quadruped: Optimal Coaching

-Hopefully the pictures served their purpose in elucidating the point.
-The correct hallux position applies for any exercise you would perform in the half/tall-kneeling, quadruped, front/side plank, etc. positions.
+Hopefully, the pictures served their purpose in elucidating the PO nt.
+The correct hallux position applies for any exercise you would perform in the half/tall-kneeling, quadruped, front/side plank, etc., functions.

 The Cervical Spine